- ActiveAnalytics Platform

 - More targeted reconnaissance behavior - simple exploit attempts

-- If and when the attacker's behavior becomes more aggressive, the ActiveAnalytics platform will change the priority level and engage SOC personnel directly for escalation to the customer with potential response operations.
+- If and when the attacker's behavior becomes more aggressive, the ActiveAnalytics platform will change the priority level and engage SOC personnel directly for escalation to the customer with potential response operations

 High Priority incidents require Alert Logic SOC analysts to proactively notify customers using all provided means of contact information available to us.
 High priority escalations will result in phone calls and emails to the primary contact.
-If the contact is not available, the remaining contacts will be notified in specified order until we successfully reach a designated point of contact.
+If the contact is not available, the remaining contacts will be notified in the specified order until we successfully reach a designated point of contact.
 Common examples of High priority incidents include:

 - High severity, aggressive, penetration tests